 The Southeastern Oaks PD requires a total of 2.35 acres of park land and 1.35 acres of open space for the residential units.
-The townhome project depicts an amenity area that is 0.48 acres that is inside the gated portion of the community.
+Phase 1 of the SPMP depicts at total of 10.72 acres of open space which of that includes 1.84 acres of park land.
+However, this park acreage is inside the gated portion of the community.
 The PD requires that parks be open to the public.
-The entire Southeastern Oaks project is planned to have a 4 acre linear park with a multi-purpose path that extends from the western edge of the townhome site to the eastern property boundary of Phase 1.
+The entire Southeastern Oaks project is planned to have a 4 acre linear park with a multi-purpose path that extends from the western edge of the townhome site to the east-ern property boundary of Phase 1.
 Therefore, this linear park satisfies the PD requirement for park space.
+Also, on the western side of the subject property, the applicant is proposing to construct docks behind the lots along the South Florida Water Management District (SFWMD) Canal and a boat ramp.
+It shall comply with SFWMD criteria and permitting.